AlecAivazis/graphql-over-kafka/README.md

-# nautilus
+# graphql-over-kafka

 [![Build Status](https://travis-ci.org/nautilus/nautilus.svg?branch=master)](https://travis-ci.org/nautilus/nautilus)
 [![Coverage Status](https://coveralls.io/repos/github/nautilus/python/badge.svg?branch=master)](https://coveralls.io/github/nautilus/python?branch=master)

-Nautilus is a framework for event-driven microservices.
+This project is a framework for event-driven microservices.
 It attempts to provide extendible answers to common questions when building a moden web application so that you can focus on what you do best: building awesome, scalable services.
 Some of these features include: